luminaxster/swe432tomcat/README.md

 ```ShellSession
 mvn package & heroku local
 ```
+### Heroku Dashboard
+In your [dashboard](https://dashboard.heroku.com/apps/), after selecting the app related to this project, you may want to check these elements:
+ - **Open App:** This button will open a new browser window with the URL of your currently deployed app.
+ - **Activity:** This tab contains all logs of each deployment attempt, check it if you get errors in your web app.
+Run the app locally to debug them.
+ - **Settings:** this tab lets you check your build packs, make sure you are using `heroku/java` for this project.

 ### Heroku Git deployment
 Go to [Heroku](https://dashboard.heroku.com/apps) and create a new app (remember the name of the app).
 I chose `swe432tomcat2`.